UniversalDependencies/docs/_ga-dep/nmod-prep.md

 `nmod:prep`, used for prepositional pronouns, is a UD Irish subtype of the [nmod]() relation:

 16 of the most common Irish simple prepositions can be inflected to mark pronominal objects.
 These are referred to as pronominal prepositions or prepositional pronouns.
-In the UD scheme, we regard these as playing nominal modifier roles instead of prepositional modifier roles.
+We regard these as playing nominal modifier roles instead of prepositional modifier roles.
 We introduce the language-specific label `nmod:prep` so as not to lose information regarding the presence of the preposition.

 Examples: _agam_ "at me"; _leis_ "with him", _uainn_ "from us"